-Let’s say you’re filling out our roof cost calculator, but when you try to select what type of roof you have, you’re not really sure what yours is called?
-You probably know whether you have asphalt shingles or metal shingles, but what about the structure of your roof?
+Let’s say you’re filling out our roof cost calculator, but when you try to select what type of roof structure you have, you’re not really sure what yours is called?
+You probably know whether you have asphalt shingles or metal shingles, but what about the type of roof structure?

 Before you can get an accurate estimate for a roof replacement, you’ll need to know more about the pitch (also called the slope), the roofing materials you’re replacing and what kind of roof shingles you’d like to replace them with, and what kind of roofing structure you have on your home.